 The second thing that the majority of general marketing agencies and most freelancers don’t understand about Title Insurance and Law is that they both are regulated industries.

 Title insurance is overseen by several federal and state agencies such as The Department of Insurance and the Consumer Financial Protection Bureau (CFPB).
-In fact, the American Land Title Association even has a recommendation of being in compliance with their 7 Pillars to operate your title, escrow, or settlement service.
+In fact, the American Land Title Association (ALTA) even has a recommendation of being in compliance with their 7 Pillars to operate your title, escrow, or settlement service.

 One of those recommendations is that your business’ systems are SSAE SOC 2 compliant.